developer-onizuka/n8n-ollama/Readme.md

 writing manifest
 success
 ```
-# 4. Create Workflow with n8n
+# 4. Create Workflow with n8n as tests
 ### 4-1.
 Click Create Workflow
+Go to 192.168.33.2 with your browser so that you can login to the n8n page.:<br><br>
 <img src="https://github.com/developer-onizuka/n8n-ollama/blob/main/n8n-create-workflow.png" width="720">

 ### 4-2.
 Add first step